I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	now the player is lit;
 	rule succeeds.

-Every turn: if the player is not affected by magelight, now the player is unlit.
+Every turn: unless the player is affected by magelight, now the player is unlit.

 Effect of casting magic missile at something:
-	if the second noun is a person begin;
-		record outcome "bursting in a splash of magical fire";
+	if the second noun is a person: record outcome "bursting in a splash of magical fire";
 		record event the magic missile strike rule;
-	otherwise;
+	otherwise:
-		if the second noun is portable and the second noun is not scenery begin;
-			remove the second noun from play;
+		if the second noun is portable and the second noun is not scenery: remove the second noun from play;
 			record outcome "which vapourises into a whiff of smoke";
-		otherwise;
+		otherwise:
 			record outcome "which shakes as it absorbs the blow, but withstands it";
-		end if;
-	end if;
 	rule succeeds.

 This is the magic missile strike rule: